Meet the team

 MA MSc VetMB MRCVS CCAB

-Veterinary Behaviourist and Co-Founder
+Veterinary Behaviourist and Co-Founding Director

-Currently, Miri continues to work as a practising veterinary surgeon at the Veterinary Hospital in Lincoln three days a week and on the other days she offers behaviour consultations to clients on veterinary referral.
+Currently, Miri continues to work as a practising veterinary surgeon at the Veterinary Hospital in Lincoln two days a week and on the other days she offers behaviour consultations to clients on veterinary referral.

 Himara Van Haevermaet